kamapu/vegtable/README.md

 [Turboveg](http://www.synbiosys.alterra.nl/turboveg).
-This package incorporates many concepts and some functions included in the package [vegdata](https://cran.r-project.org/package=vegdata) but the main difference is that `vegtable` implements an `S4` class (`'vegtable'`) containing all elements of a database in just one object.
+This package incorporates many concepts and some functions included in the package [vegdata](https://cran.r-project.org/package=vegdata) but defining an homonymous `S4` class containing all elements of a database in just one object.
-`vegtable` also implement some methods for this kind of objects.
+The package `vegtable` also contains several methods for this object class.

-You may also be aware, that species lists in `vegtable` are handled by the package [taxlist](https://github.com/kamapu/taxlist), thus it will be recommendable to start looking at the `taxlist-manual`.
+Species lists in `vegtable` objects are handled by the package [taxlist](https://github.com/kamapu/taxlist), thus I will recommend to take a look on it.

 This package has been developed as a tool handling data stored in [SWEA-Dataveg](http://www.givd.info/ID/AF-00-006).